opinion

 A Narrow Focus That Neglects Pleasure

 Seeking professional medical help is important, but can lead patients to view their bodies through a purely clinical lens.
 The medical community’s response is often focused solely on functionality rather than overall well-being.
 After prostate surgery, for instance, patients are typically offered pills, injections or pumps to address inability to achieve erection, but the deeper issue of sexual frustration — especially inability to ejaculate — is rarely discussed.
-For many men, achieving erections is framed as the only marker of sexual health, leaving out conversations around pleasure, intimacy and mental wellness.
+For many men, achieving erection is framed as the only marker of sexual health, leaving out conversations around pleasure, intimacy and self-acceptance.

 Options That Empower